 How To Report Sexual Harassment

 If you feel uncomfortable or unsafe because a coworker or supervisor is harassing you, you should take action.
 You can start by bringing this issue up to someone in a position of power at your company because they are more likely to make a change.
-If you do not trust anyone, then you should go to HR because it’s their job to handle issues like this.
+If you do not trust anyone, you should go to HR because it’s their job to handle issues like this.
 You will be able to file a complaint anonymously.
-If you feel your company is so corrupt that your official complaint is not handled, then you can go to outside resources such as human rights organizations and workers rights attorneys like Mann & Elias.
+This article provides additional insight and tips to report sexual harassment without fear of retaliation.